»

 0.75 mm² |

-| over 2.0 m to under 5.0 m |
+| Over 2.0 m to under 5.0 m |

-1.0 mm² |
+1.0 mm |

 | from 5.0 m |